explodinglabs/explodinglabs.github.io/_posts/2018-06-15-sqlldr-physical-record-longer-than-the-maximum.markdown

 SQL*Loader-510: Physical record in data file (incoming/TODS/FFL/data.csv) is longer than the maximum(1048576)
 ```

-Solution is to set the READSIZE option, in the command:
+Solution is to set the `readsize` option, in the command:
 ```
 sqlldr readsize=10000000000 ...
 ```